aemooooon/Software-engineering-profolio/sprintgoals/index.md

 ```

 ### Agile-ness

+#### INITIAL GOAL
+> In this stage, I will make changing about ERD module. (update)This time we encountered an unforeseen problem, that is the merger conflict occurred, unable to request the merger on GitHub online tools.
+But finally, we solved the problem with the help of the Lecturer Elise.

+#### S
+> As I mentioned before, the one of the user story is equipment tracking, and the key point is amounts.
+There is some number I put it to the database, but some other number I need to calculate by programming code.
+For example, there is 100 number of keyboard get to inventory stocks, I put the 100 as a field to the database one of the table.
+If someone borrows out 10 number of them.
+I will add a record to the tracking table, at the same time, I will do a calculation to update inventory stocks table amounts.

+#### M
+> That working just like change our model structure, its easier than create all-new model, but need be careful because change model is another way different to add a new one.

+#### A
+> I need to change the data structure as my part of work.
+At the same time, keep in time communication with the team member.

+#### R
+> Adjust the data model make sure the equipment could be tracked at any time, any place and who is utilizing.

+#### T

+> In this particular time, I want to spend no more one week to do this part, because I want to make some flexiable time to considering some other problems such as merge conflict solution.
 As the decision of meeting, I have took two user stories in this stage, the one is Search features, other one is DeployOntoServer.
 And also I will do some change on trickings view such as dropdown list on the add new tracks page.<br>